 Introduction: Definition, characteristics and perspectives of solid waste.
 Types of solid waste.
 Physical and chemical characteristics.
 Variation of composition and characteristics.
-Municipal, industrial, special and hazardous wastes.
+Municipal, industrial, special and hazardous wastes, E-waste and importances.

 General aspects: Overview of material flow in society.
 Reduction in raw material usage.
 Reduction in solid waste generation.
 Reuse and material recovery.
 General effects on health and environment.
 Legislations.